exposebox/node-thrift2-hbase/README.md

-A performant, simple, connection-pooled, cached and promisified HBase client library for NodeJS.
+A simple, performant, connection-pooled, cached and promisified HBase client library for NodeJS.
----
-# Working HBase-Thrift compiler combinations
-The code supplied here used Thrift 0.9.3 to generate code for HBase 0.98.4.
-If you'd like to use this library with different versions, download the desired HBase thrift definition file and compile it using the Thrift compiler of your choice into the project's `gen-nodejs` folder.
-If you are successfully working with different HBase/Thrift compiler versions please tell us and we'll add the info here.

-- **HBase:** 0.98.4 **Thrift:** 0.9.3

 # API

 ## Instantiating the HBase client